An essential garden tool for neat, manicured lawns

-Add a finishing touch to your lawn by trimming the edges with a grass trimmer.
+Add a finishing touch to your lawn by cutting long grass and trimming the edges with a grass trimmer or a brushcutter.

-Lightweight and easy to manoeuvre, grass trimmers are great for accessing areas that your lawnmower can’t reach and for tidying up overgrown grass in fragile areas of the garden such as around plants, trees or the borders of your lawn.
+Lightweight and easy to manoeuvre, grass trimmers are great for accessing areas that your lawnmower can’t reach.
+They’re also ideal for tidying around fragile areas of the garden such as around plants, trees or the borders of your lawn.
+A brushcutter is a heavier weight and more powerful machine, suitable for clearing overgrown grass, weeds, brambles and small hedges.

 There are a number of types and models available and choosing one can be difficult.
-So let's breakdown the options for buying a new or replacement grass trimmer.
+So let's breakdown the options for buying a new or replacement grass trimmer or brushcutter.

-If you have a large garden, or plan to trim far away from your house, consider an option that doesn’t have to be plugged into the mains for greater freedom of use and movement.
+If you have a large garden or patch of land, or plan to trim far away from your house, consider an option that doesn’t have to be plugged into the mains, giving greater freedom of use and movement.
 Similarly, a lightweight option will help you stay comfortable for the duration of the task.

 Also, consider how densely packed with plants your outdoor space is.
 For example, if you need to work around a lot of flowers, bushes or trees, a trimmer with a smaller head will allow you to do this without damaging them as easily.

-There are three main varieties of grass trimmer: corded electric, battery-powered (also known as cordless electric) and petrol.
+There are three main power types of grass trimmer and brushcutter: corded electric, cordless electric (also known as battery-powered) and petrol.

-Electric grass trimmers provide unlimited constant power so you don’t need to worry about how much fuel you have or whether you have enough charge in the battery.
-Lightweight and easy to handle while still being powerful, corded grass trimmers don’t require much maintenance and are ideal for use close to the house (or wherever your power source is).
+Electric grass trimmers and brushcutters provide unlimited constant power so you don’t need to worry about how much fuel you have or whether you have enough charge in the battery.
+Easy to handle while still being powerful, corded grass trimmers don’t require much maintenance and are ideal for use close to the house (or wherever your power source is).

 Being plugged into a mains electricity socket, you have to be aware of the trailing cord at all times for safety.
 Make sure that your outdoor power source, as well as any extension cables, have a residual current device (RCD) – these shut off power when there’s a fault or the cable is damaged, ensuring that you don’t get a shock.

-If you don’t have easy access to a power source, want to minimise the risk of damaging a cable or would simply prefer the freedom to easily move around, then our battery-powered trimmers are for you.
-Lightweight, low maintenance and quiet, cordless trimmers can be used in gardens with thicker grass.
+If you don’t have easy access to a power source or would simply prefer the freedom to easily move around, then our battery-powered cordless trimmers are for you.
+Most models are lighter in weight than corded trimmers and can charge in as little as one hour.
+Low maintenance and quiet, cordless trimmers are ideal for medium and large size gardens and away from home, such as on an allotment.

-For those with long grass, coarse weeds or rough vegetation, a petrol grass trimmer is perfect.
+For those with long grass, coarse weeds or rough vegetation, a petrol brushcutter or grass trimmer is perfect.
 They're powerful, portable and offer unrestricted movement.

 Ours have a 2-stroke engine, which means they require fuel and oil to be mixed together before they can be used.
 Heavier and louder than other models, petrol trimmers need regular maintenance to keep them performing at their best.

-There are two types of cutting systems for grass trimmers: lines and blades.
+There are two types of cutting systems for grass trimmers and brushcutters: lines and blades.

-The more traditional system – a strong wire rotates extremely quickly to cut the grass and is held on a spool within the head of the grass trimmer.
+The line cutting system is the most common on grass trimmers.
+A strong wire rotates extremely quickly to cut the grass and is held on with a spool within the head of the grass trimmer or brushcutter.
 This wire (or line) can become degraded with use, and so a fresh supply is needed to keep trimming with ease.
-There are three different ways to release this extra line from the trimmer,
+Look out for grass trimmers with two lines, increasing the amount of grass cut at one time.
+There are three different ways to release extra line from the trimmer:

-This process involves stopping the grass trimmer and manually pulling out more line.
+- manual feed - this process involves stopping the grass trimmer and manually pulling out more line

-This method requires the trimmer head to be physically ‘bumped’ on the ground to release more line.
+- bump feed - requires the trimmer head to be physically ‘bumped’ on the ground to release more line

-Alternatively, opt for a grass trimmer with a plastic blade cutting system.
-These blades rotate at high speed, are easy to change, and are less hands-on than line cutting systems – they also tend to be more durable.
+The blade cutting system is more common on higher-specification grass trimmers and on brushcutters.
+These blades rotate at high speed and are easy to change.
+They’re also less hands-on than line cutting systems and tend to be more durable.

 Look out for grass trimmers with a Durablade cutting system (pictured).
 This blade is made from a nylon composite and automatically contracts when it hits a hard object.
 Because of this it can last longer than other blades and ensures fewer interruptions during use.